Lucknow

 blur to the eye.
 Yet footwork is not simply a succession

-least a dozen steps for each foot that in combination
+a dozen steps for each foot that in combination with the

-with the ghunghrus, or ankle bells, produce quite different
+ghunghrus, or ankle bells, produce quite different sounds.

-sounds.
-For instance, a flat step (represented with
+For instance, a flat step (represented with the quasi-onomatopoeic

-following tisra jati (i.e. triple time) parmelu paran,
+present in the following tisra jati (i.e. triple time)

-though some of the steps change depending on their position
+parmelu paran, though some of the steps change depending

-in the rhythmic phrase or as a result of the addition
+on their position in the rhythmic phrase or as a result

 X